Somdobomk/Module21-Challenge/README.md

 ## About <a name = "about"></a>

-This is a React app that allows users to search for books and save them to their own personal library.
+This is a fully functional Google Books API search engine.
+It was created with Resful API and I refactored it to the GraphQL API build with Apollo Server.

 ## Getting Started <a name = "getting_started"></a>